JackersCode/JackersCode/README.md

-- 👋 Hi, I’m @JackersCode I am a 22 Year old australian working for a Cyber Security company looking to help secure code.
+- 👋 Hi, I’m @JackersCode I am a 22 Year old australian working at SecureStack.
-- 👀 My Main intrests are python and JavaScript.
+- 👀 My Main intrests include:
+-      Application Security
+-      AWS
+-      Vulnerability Research
+-      Finding dope open source tools
 - 🌱 Any thing that I commit please feel free to leave feedback, as I will happily take any and all help I can.